ATR-based trailing stop strategy that flips direction when price crosses the Supertrend line.

 strategy.entry("Long", strategy.long)

-// Supertrend trailing stops
+// Supertrend trailing stop

 longStop = strategy.position_size > 0 and bullishTrend ? supertrend : na